 Network Cabling and Routing (CCNA1+CCNA2)

-Introduction to Networking and Routing and Switching Essentials CCNA courses, cabling, network standards.
+Introduction to Networking, cabling, network standards.
 Addresses.
 Introduction to routers.
 Configuring a router.
-Configuring routing protocols RIP.
+Configuring routing protocols RIP and IGRP.
 Access Control Lists.
-This course is a part of CCNA certification courses (CCNA1, CCNA2).
+This course is a part of CCNA certification courses (#1 of 3).

 Language of instruction

 Subject specific learning outcomes and competences

 Overview of LANs and practical skill with cabling.
 Configuration of routers.

 Cabling.
 Network troubleshooting: physical and link layers.
 Overview and selection of routing protocols.
 Configuring a router.
 The contents of the course corresponds to CCNA 1 and CCNA 2 courses.

 Students gain practical skill with cabling systems, Ethernet technology and IP addressing.
 Routing, basic configuration of routers, setting routing protocols RIP and IGRP, and access lists configuration.
 The contents of the course covers CCNA 1 and CCNA 2.

 Basics of addressing: IP addresses, physical addresses.
 Binary-hexadecimal-decimal conversion.
 Operating systems Unix and Windows.
 Ability to study standards and literature in English.

 - Documents and examples available on the Web portal CNA-Online.

 - CCNA 1 and 2, Lab Companion, Third Edition.
 Cisco Systems, 2004.